 I moved to London, and though for a while I was crying every day, I started working as an actor.
 I had met an agent at a party and was getting some good work, but I was pretty dissatisfied with my acting — I knew I was more or less just showing off with different costumes on, winging it — so I was looking for proper acting training and luckily I found Sam Kogan and The School of the Science of Acting.

 The Science of Acting is a body of knowledge that allows any actor to create any character in any style without fear.
-I realised that I was going to be able to have the character’s ‘state of mind’ (rather than my own) on stage or in front of the camera, which is something I’d never experienced.
+I realized that I was going to be able to have the character’s ‘state of mind’ (rather than my own) on stage or in front of the camera, which is something I’d never experienced.
 It simply leads to good acting: enjoyable, fascinating and memorable for the audience, and liberating for the actor.

 As a student you learn the detailed, accurate workings of Consciousness.
 The first “character” you look at is yourself, understanding yourself; so within a few months I was able to completely end my destructive habits and my depression.